bl17zar/kcli-msgpack-decoder/Readme.md

 ### run kcli with decoder
 ```
-kcli -a localhost:9092 -d msgpack.so
+kcli -a localhost:9092 -d ./msgpack.so
 ```
 ```-d``` argument accepts path to compiled decoder